gcsescience.com 5 gcsescience.com

 This does not mean the same as concentrated or dilute.

-The strength of an acid or alkali depends on how ionised it is in water.
+The strength of an acid (or alkali) depends on how ionised it is in water.

-A strong acid or alkali is completely (100%) ionised.
-For hydrochloric acid
+A strong acid is completely (100%) ionised.

 hydrogen chloride (in water) arrow hydrogen ion + chloride ion